 - Peppermint – 6 drops

-2. A warming massage blend
+2. A warming massage blend for arthritis in knee

 - Eucalyptus – 5 drops